ucsdanimeclub/animefest-next-site/README.md

 ### *globals.css*

 The CSS file for pages and components to use.
-To use a style in Next.js, you must use "className" prop in the desired tag instead of "class".
+To use a style in Next.js, you must use the `className` prop in the desired tag instead of `class`.

 ### *theme.scss*